 Many politicians as well as newspapers contended war was a natural way of preserving power.

-Once war did erupt, the majority of people in the combatant nations viewed participation as their patriotic duty, that their nation’s cause was just and the enemy was the aggressor.
-This belief would eventually contribute to the deaths of approximately 16 million people between 1914 and 1918, 60 million during World War Two and countless millions during the conflicts which took place between 1919 and 1939.
+Once war did erupt, the majority of people in the combatant nations viewed participation as their patriotic duty, that their nation’s cause was just and that the enemy was the aggressor.
+This belief would eventually contribute to the deaths of approximately 16 million people between 1914 and 1918, 60 million during World War II and countless millions during the conflicts which took place between 1919 and 1939.